pelithne/k8s/workshop.md

 Then add your Container Registry and the image you pushed previously.

-#### Note: if you cannot add the image, you can fix it in a later step
+#### Note: if you cannot add the image, you can fix it in a later step (it appears we have a bug here)

 <p align="left">
   <img width="40%" hspace="0" src="./media/deploy_to_aks.JPG">